1948 Case Services

-What is a 1948 case?
+But what is a 1948 case, exactly?

-Before January 1, 1948, Italian women couldn’t give citizenship to their children.
+It all stems from the way Italian citizenship law used to treat men and women differently.
+For a long time, Italian women couldn’t give citizenship to their children.
 If an Italian woman married a non-Italian man, her children wouldn’t be Italian citizens.

-Who falls under the 1948 case Italian citizenship rule?
+Who falls under the 1948 case rule?

 If you have a 1948 case, we can help.

-There are two “paths” for applying for Italian citizenship:
+There are two paths for applying for Italian citizenship:

 - Administrative = at the consulates or at the comune